Alexander Neibaur: Life and family

+Family

-Neibaur then went to Winter Quarters, Nebraska, and arrived in the Salt Lake Valley, rejoining with the main body of The Church of Jesus Christ of Latter-day Saints (LDS Church) in 1848.
-In Utah Territory he continued the practice of dentistry and was a manufacturer of matches.
-He was also the primary person to introduce Mormonism to Morris D. Rosenbaum, a Jew who later became his son-in-law.
+Neibaur was the primary person to introduce Mormonism to Morris D. Rosenbaum, a Jew who later became his son-in-law.
 Neibaur's daughter Rebecca married industrialist and LDS Church leader Charles W. Nibley, thus Rosenbaum's brother-in-law, and early business partner.
-Rosenbaum was instrumental, with his second father-in-law President Lorenzo Snow, in the founding and development of Brigham City, Utah, and served as county commissioner and president of the North Germany Mission.
-Alexander Neibaur's eldest daughter, Margaret Jane, married William Miller, the son of Eleazer Miller.
+Rosenbaum was instrumental—along with his second father-in-law, President Lorenzo Snow—in the founding and development of Brigham City, Utah, and served as county commissioner and president of the North Germany Mission.
+Neibaur's eldest daughter, Margaret Jane, married William Miller, the son of Eleazer Miller.
 Margaret Neibaur Miller's father-in-law, Eleazer, converted and baptized Brigham Young (who would become the second prophet and President of The LDS Church).

-Neibaur is a great-grandfather of scholars Hugh, Reid, and Richard Nibley, as well as founder of a large and diverse family to be found throughout the West.
+Neibaur is a great-grandfather of scholars Hugh, Reid, and Richard Nibley, as well as founder of a large and diverse family to be found throughout the Western United States.
 His great-great-granddaughter is American sociologist, life coach, and best-selling author Martha Beck.